Chapter 34

 Translation

-The Great Dao flows and overflows -- it cannot be grasped as left or right.
-The myriad beings depend on it for life, and it does not refuse; its work is done, yet it claims no credit.
-It loves and nourishes all things, yet does not act as their master.
+The Great Dao flows and overflows — it cannot be grasped as left or right.
+The myriad beings depend on it for life, and it turns none away; its work complete, it claims no credit.
+It loves and nourishes all things, yet does not lord over them.

-Ever without desire -- it might be called small.
-The myriad beings return to it, yet it does not know itself as master -- it might be called great.
+Ever without desire — one might call it small.
+The myriad beings return to it, yet it does not hold itself as master — one might call it great.

-Therefore the Sage never considers himself great, and so is able to achieve his greatness.
+And so the Sage never considers himself great, and thus his greatness is fulfilled.

 Word Notes